Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Find strategies to deal with anxiety.

-Make sure to read the blog post Psychological Flexibility: Use ACT to Reduce Performance Anxiety for an explanation on Acceptance and Commitment Training. - Help your brain feel safe by:
+Read my blog post Psychological Flexibility: Use ACT to Reduce Performance Anxiety for an explanation on Acceptance and Commitment Training.

 - Developing your sensory perception, with extra focus on your auditory and visual system.